ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 ### Active intercepting with [`mitmproxy`](https://mitmproxy.org/)

-Can you use `mitmproxy` to change the Bob's webpage to return `This is not Bob!` for Alice?
+Can you use `mitmproxy` to change Bob's webpage to return `This is not Bob!` for Alice?

-Open another shell session with Mallor's container, and modify the sample script from `src` folder.
+Open another shell session with Mallor's container, and modify the sample script from the `src` folder.
 Consult the documentation.

-You must modify userspace routing e.g. by using following command, which redirects traffic from 80 port to 8080 for `mitmproxy`.
+You must modify userspace routing e.g. by using the following command, which redirects traffic from 80 port to 8080 for `mitmproxy`.

 ```sh
 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080